 As previously stated, this program was designed with much input from multiple experts in the field, those who teach our children.
 Rio would now like to partner with another expert in the field - you!

 The coursework for this program is delivered online.
 In addition to this online delivery of courses, there are two in-person components: "hands-on" field experiences and Master Teacher Meetings.
 Rio weaves course content together with application through required school observations and interaction in K-12 classrooms.
 Almost every course Rio students take requires a field experience in a K-12 classroom to give our students a "real world," "real life" perspective.
 At least six times throughout the program students must attend in-person Master Teacher Meetings.
 This is where master teachers describe what it is really like to teach.
 Master teachers provide excellent role models for the students.
-Below is a visual depicting the three-pronged Learning Model of Rio's Teacher Prep Program.
+Below is a visual depicting the three-pronged Learning Model of Rio's Educator Preparation Program.

 Rio Salado College has developed partnerships with over 685 school districts, this enables students to come into classrooms and experience "hands-on" education so they can better understand what it is really like to teach.
 As a Master Teacher, you are a valuable and integral component of our program.
 You possess "real life" experience.
 Rio appreciates you allowing students to come and participate in your classroom.
 The field experience has three components: observation, tutoring and teaching.